thededlier/captcha-demo/README.md

 ## Training the neural network

 ```
-./train.py --width 128 --height 64 --length 4 --symbols symbols.txt --batch-size 32 --epochs 5 --output-model test.h5 --train-dataset training_data --validate-dataset validation_data
+./train.py --width 128 --height 64 --length 4 --symbols symbols.txt --batch-size 4 --epochs 2 --output-model test.h5 --train-dataset training_data --validate-dataset validation_data
 ```

-Train the neural network for 5 epochs on the data specified.
+Train the neural network for 2 epochs on the data specified.
 One epoch is one pass through the full dataset.

-For the initial problem of captcha recognition, we train the network for 2 epochs.

-The suggested dataset size for the initial training is 20000 images, and the validation set size is 4000 images.
+The suggested training dataset size for the initial training for captcha length of 4 symbols is 20000 images, with a validation dataset size of 4000 images.

 ## Running the classifier